Ostrich Effect

 What Is the Ostrich Effect?

-In Critical Thinking, the Ostrich Effect is the tendency to ignore a dangerous or risky situation.
+In Critical Thinking, the ostrich effect is the tendency to ignore a dangerous or risky situation.

 What is the ostrich effect?